6469 words

 In the “Type” field, select “SPF - Sender Policy Framework”.

-Please note that if there is no “SPF” record type in your control panel for external DNS records, then you need to select the “TXT” record type.
+If there is no “SPF” record type in your control panel for external DNS records, then you need to select the “TXT” record type.

 In the “TTL” field, enter “300”.